 Oakville Little League is managed by an elected Board of Directors that administer the league in line with established by-laws.
-The league is a self-funded, an all-volunteer, non-profit organization.
+The league is a self-funded, all-volunteer, non-profit organization.

 When does the season begin?

 The Oakville Little League baseball season starts the beginning of May with games played at various parks across Oakville.
 The schedule for the season will be posted prior to the beginning of the season once the teams have been put together and coaches have been given their player list and schedules.
 Your child’s coach will also distribute a hard copy usually at the first practice or via email.
 Opening Day will vary based on the division that your child is registered.

 How long will the season last?

 The Oakville Little League regular season lasts from early May through the end of August.
 The season ends a little earlier in the summer for some of the younger divisions to give parents an opportunity to take some summer vacation time with the family.
 This information is provided at the time the schedule is developed and distributed to the coaches and parents prior to Opening Day.
 Please see our Divisions page for more information.